 How to Invest in Palmerston North

 iFindProperty is a licensed real estate agency.
-Luke is an investor himself and the best in the business at helping other buy, or sell, Palmerston North investment properties.
+Simon is an investor himself and the best in the business at helping other buy, or sell, Palmerston North investment properties.

 iFindProperty runs a full-service property sales operation.
 Work with an agent who understands property investment and how to market your property to other investors, in a way that doesn't upset your tenants!

-Please contact Luke below or enquire through our website.
+Please contact Simon below or enquire through our website.